-2. Unsupported Revenues from Sale of Cane
+2. Revenues from Sale of Cane

-The statement of comprehensive income reflects an amount of Kshs.88,442,571 in respect of revenue, which as disclosed in Note 4 to the financial statements relate to sale of sugarcane.
+The statement of comprehensive income reflects an amount of Kshs.115,753,283 in respect to revenue, which as disclosed in Note 4 to the financial statements relate to sale of sugarcane.
 Review of records provided on cultivation and sale of sugarcane revealed the following unsatisfactory matters;